 Este fin de semana disfrutá de un sabor bien uruguayo.
 No te pierdas el #chivitoweekend.
 Más de 60 bares montevideanos se sumaron a la propuesta en esta primera edición.
 Más info en http://chivitoweekend.uy/ #gastronomia #gastronomy #tradiciones #uruguay #uruguaynatural #baresuy #igersuruguay

 Find the Beef

 Though vegetarians can certainly navigate the country’s culinary scene just fine, you’d be remiss not to try Uruguay’s traditional flame-grilled specialties.
-Most classic dishes here involve meat, namely asado, or beef roasted over fire.
+Most classic dishes here involve meat, namely asado (beef roasted over fire).
 Think of it as South American barbecue.

-Another top choice is chivito, a beef sandwich topped with everything from fried eggs to vegetables, olives, cheese and almost anything else you can think of.
+Another top choice is chivito, a beef sandwich topped with fried egg, vegetables, olives, cheese and almost anything else you can think of.

 For dessert, try anything with dulce de leche — it’ll become your new obsession.

 Even if you’re a not soccer fan, you probably know how passionate Uruguayans are for this sport.
 Either way, attending a match is a must when visiting this South American country.